Mistire/requirement-analysis/README.md

 4. **Better Quality Software:**
    Helps ensure that the final product meets user expectations and business requirements, resulting in higher satisfaction and fewer defects.

+---

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several key activities to ensure that the software system is well-defined and aligned with stakeholder expectations:

+- **Requirement Gathering:**
+  Collecting information from stakeholders, users, and existing systems to understand their needs and expectations.

+- **Requirement Elicitation:**
+  Engaging stakeholders through interviews, questionnaires, workshops, and observations to uncover both explicit and implicit requirements.

+- **Requirement Documentation:**
+  Organizing and recording requirements in a structured format, such as SRS (Software Requirements Specification), for clarity and reference.

+- **Requirement Analysis and Modeling:**
+  Refining and organizing requirements, identifying dependencies, and creating visual models (like use case diagrams or flowcharts) to better understand the system.

+- **Requirement Validation:**
+  Ensuring that the documented requirements are complete, feasible, consistent, and aligned with business objectives through reviews and stakeholder feedback.

 5. **Facilitates Planning and Design:**
    Detailed requirements guide architecture, design decisions, testing strategies, and project management throughout the SDLC.